scoconno/scoconno.github.io/self/functionalism/notes.md

 So, each mental state will have some input and some output.
 The job of the mental state is to cause the output given the relevant input.
 The inputs can include other mental states.
 For instance, one of the inputs, or conditions, relevant in describing the role of being itchy might be that you are awake, where being awake is a mental state; you can't be itchy if you are asleep.
 The outputs too can include other mental states.
 Perhaps one of the outputs of belief is desire, e.g., a belief that eating kale is healthy might cause in you a desire to eat kale.

 Functionalists say that for every functionally defined mental state, there is something that plays the role given in the definition.
 We will say that any entity that plays the role *realizes* it.
-Kim's explanation is as follows:

-> F is a functional property (or kind) just in case F can be characterized by a definition of the following form: For something x to have F (or to be an F) = def for x to have some property P such that C(P), where C(P) is a specification of the causal work that P is supposed to do in x.

-*And*

-> Let F be a functional property defined by a functional definition, as above.
-Property Q is said to realize F, or be a realizer or a realization of F, in system x if and only if C(Q), that is, Q fits the specification C in x (which is to say, Q in fact performs the specified causal work in system x).

-This is less complicated than it appears.
+So there are two things to keep clearly before us.
+The first is the functional definition of whatever we are interested in.
+The second is the properties something must possess to allow it play the relevant role.
 Consider some examples:

 + x is a mousetrap if x has some property P such that P enables x to trap and hold or kill mice.
 + x is a bread knife if x has some property P such that P enables x to cut bread.
 + x is a heart if x has some property P such that P enables x to pump blood.
 + x is a pain state if x has some property P such that P enables x to detect tissue damage and cause aversive behavior.

-So there are two things to keep clearly before us.
-The first is the functional definition of whatever we are interested in.
-The second is the properties something must possess to allow it play the relevant role.
-In the case of mental states, the functionalist claims that 1) each mental state has a specific functional definition, and 2) brain states have properties that allow them perform the job specified in these description of mental states.
+So, in the case of mental states, the functionalist claims that 1) each mental state has a specific functional definition, and 2) brain states have properties that allow them perform the job specified in these description of mental states.
 But note that 1) and 2) do not entail that brain states are identical to mental states.
 1) and 2) only entail that brain states can do the work of mental states, but they leave open whether something other than brain states might also do the work.
 Consider this image of a function machine:

 ![image](machine.gif)

 There is some input and some output.
 There is also what causes the output given that input.
 In this case, it is the cogs that play this role.
-They have those features that allow it realize the role of causing the output given the input.
+They have those features that allow them realize the role of causing the output given the input.
 But the role is not the same as the cogs.
 The cogs do the work, but they aren't identical to that work.
 We could imagine building the machine with different materials and still ensuring that the output is caused given the relevant input.

 ## Argument for Functionalism